About Studio XIII:

 I started shooting weddings before marriage equality was the law of the land.
 I found myself noticing how heteronormative the wedding industry was, and that LGBTQ weddings seemed to be something that a lot of industry professionals carefully tiptoed through.
 I saw the need for a space where LBGTQ weddings were not just an added part of the narrative, but took up the entire space.
 Because we need more queer spaces, do we not?!

 As a queer business owner, I want to be a photography studio that not only celebrates the love stories of my community, but also supports and encourages other LGBTQ business owners.
 Being an active part of the LGBTQ community is so important to me, and helps me connect closely with the couples and families that I photograph.
-I wept tears of joy with the rest of you in the Castro on the day that the marriage equality act was passed, and commemorated that moment with a "love is love" tattoo on my arm.
+I'm an activist and always want to use my art and my privilege to work harder for those who need it.
 I know and understand the struggles we have overcome as a community, the work we still have to do, and how important fighting for our rights and demanding to be seen and valued is.
 This is why I want to tell your story.

 What do you want to remember?
 What do you want to feel?